Alfresco/docs-alfresco/digital-workspace/latest/media/index.md

 >**Note:** IPTC metadata is also mapped to existing description (IPTC caption/description) and title (IPTC headline) properties, hover over the filename in the File library, and the IPTC property values are displayed.

->**Note**.
-The IPTC Content Model needs to be bootstrapped into Alfresco Content Services for the IPTC metadata extraction to work.
+>**Note:** The IPTC Content Model needs to be bootstrapped into Alfresco Content Services for the IPTC metadata extraction to work.

 ## Manipulating images
 Image Management provides features to allow you to edit image files in Digital Workspace.